jontek2/A-better-print_start-macro/README.md

 **:warning: This is still in BETA :warning:**

 This documents aitom to help you to get a better, simple and powerful print_start macro for your Voron printer.
 With this macro you will be able to pass variables (print temps and chamber temps) to your print_start macro.
 By doing so you will be able to automatically heatsoak and customize your printers behaviour.
+The heatsoak will start when you've sliced a print with a bed temp higher than 90c.
+It will then heatsoak to your set chamber temp.
+If no chamber temp is set it will fallback to the macros standard chambertemp of 40c.

 Each command has a comment next to it explaining what it does.
 Make sure to read through the macro and get an understanding of what it does.